christinabuster/scheduler/README.md

 Create a forms feature to create new technicians, locations, and work orders.

 Change all uses of workorder to two words, ie WorkOrder, work_order.

+Add today's date to the top of the calender day.

 * Difficulties I have faced in this process: